Keyboard shortcuts

 # Validate ConfigMap

-kubectl get configmap radar-agent-config -n radar-agent -o yaml
+kubectl get configmap radar-collector-config -n radar-collector -o yaml

 # Test configuration in pod